IAMAJAYPRO/CS50p/README.md

 ## License

-This project is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md).
+This project is licensed under the [MIT License](/LICENSE) with Attribution Requirement.